Owensboro, KY Office

 Pay rates cannot be reduced by more than 25% for any employee making less than $100,000.

 There has never been a more important time to know what it costs you to run your business that right now.
-To that end, we are conducting a modified version of our Planning for Profit workshop as a live instructor lead online workshop at half price.

 You’ll learn exactly what you have to charge per hour to cover costs while generating the profits you want.
 You’ll create departmental cash flow budgets, set proper maintenance agreement pricing, and learn to bid jobs for profit based on your cost of doing business.